 Background pattern

-About the medication
+About the medicine

 Introduction

-Leaflet: Information for the user
+Package Leaflet: Information for the User

-Ropivacaína Altan 7.5 mg/ml injectable solution EFG
+Ropivacaína Altan 7.5 mg/ml Solution for Injection EFG

-ropivacaína, hydrochloride
+ropivacaine, hydrochloride

-Read this leaflet carefully before you start using this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-- Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-- If you have any questions, consult your doctor, pharmacist or nurse.
+• If you have any further questions, ask your doctor, pharmacist, or nurse.

-- If you experience any side effects, consult your doctor, pharmacist or nurse, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor, pharmacist, or nurse.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-1. What is Ropivacaína Altan and what it is used for
+1. What Ropivacaína Altan is and what it is used for

 3. How to use Ropivacaína Altan